Spec Version:

 Token permissions for legacy RBAC system

-If you are on the legacy Permissions Management (RBAC) system, your workspace-level Service Access Token should have Admin permissions.
+If you are on the legacy Permissions Management (RBAC) system, your workspace-level Service Access Token should have minimum Admin permissions.

 workspace-level Service Access Token with Admin permission